Skip to main content

 STEM education applications

-• Accepted January 15 to March 15
+• Applications accepted January 15 to March 15

-• Applicants will be notified early July
+• Award decisions will be sent by early July

-• Proposals should focus on funding needs and activities beginning after the July award date and concluding within 1 year of the grant award
+• Proposals should focus on funding needs and activities beginning after the award date and concluding within 1 year of the grant award

 • Programs must be related to science, technology, engineering, and/or math education for K-12 students